 As of October 2017, the BBB has given HCS a rating of B-.
 In the past three years, the BBB has closed 27 complaints against HCS, with 11 closed in the past 12 months.
 Most of the complaints allege problems with billing and collection.
 Since May 2015, the Consumer Financial Protection Bureau (CFPB) has received 25 complaints against HCS.
 Justia lists at least 4 cases of civil litigation naming HCS as a defendant.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely HCS would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 In February 2009, in United States District Court for the Middle District of Alabama, Eastern Division, a judge issued a Memorandum Opinion and Order in a case alleging several violations of state and federal laws.
 In this case, an individual who had incurred a debt for medical treatment was mistakenly identified by a collection agency as the plaintiff.
 This erroneous information was passed on to HCS when the delinquent debt was sold.
 HCS continued to pursue debt collection activity against the debtor, but the information they had identified him as the owner of real estate that really belonged to the plaintiff, who had not incurred the original debt.
 HCS “filed suit in the District Court of Tallapoosa County against the debtor, again using the plaintiffs’ address …and obtained a default judgment against the debtor and recorded it in the Tallapoosa County Probate Office as a judgment against” the plaintiff.
 “The judgment created a lien against the plaintiffs’ property, and they alleged that they “learned of the judgment when, in March 2005, they were denied a loan because of the outstanding judgment.
 They further allege that the delay of their loan application required them to file for Chapter 7 bankruptcy protection.”
 The February 2009 hearing was in response to HCS’ motion to remove “the action to federal court…alleging federal question jurisdiction.”